Stock Certificate Template, Free Download 2026

 Certificated shares are represented by a physical stock certificate document that the shareholder possesses.
 Uncertificated shares (also called book-entry shares) exist only as electronic records maintained by the corporation or its transfer agent, with no physical certificate issued.
 Both forms are legally valid under UCC Article 8.
 Certificated shares can be transferred by endorsing and delivering the physical certificate, while uncertificated shares are transferred through electronic instructions to the transfer agent.
 Uncertificated shares are simpler to manage but lack the tangible proof of ownership that some shareholders prefer.

-Do I need stock certificates for my LLC?
+Do I need stock certificates for my <strong>LLC</strong>?

 No, LLCs do not issue stock certificates because LLCs have members with membership interests, not shareholders with stock.
-Membership interests in an LLC are documented in the LLC operating agreement, which specifies each member's ownership percentage, capital contributions, and profit/loss allocation.
+Membership interests in an LLC are documented in the Llc operating agreement tool, which specifies each member's ownership percentage, capital contributions, and profit/loss allocation.
 Some LLCs issue membership interest certificates as a courtesy to document ownership, but these are not stock certificates and are not governed by the same rules.
 If you want to issue stock, you need to form a corporation rather than an LLC.

 How do you transfer stock certificates?